adi-vejare/CSCI-5828_Presentation4_Software-Design-Patterns/Introduction2.md

 <b><i>
 > Quite a few Software Design Patterns are fairly obvious.
 You would have to know them all very well to be sure you aren't using them - probably well enough that you might as well use them! – James McLeod
 </i></b>

+Hence, it is advantageous to decide a design pattern as per the requirement and resource availability, then go ahead with the development process